-You are responsible for the internal decoration of your home, and you do not need our consent to decorate or carry out other minor improvements to your home, like simply replacing kitchen units or a new bathroom suite.
+You are responsible for the internal decoration of your home, and you do not need our consent to decorate or carry out other minor improvements to your home.
+This may include things like new kitchen units or a new bathroom suite.
 Major alterations such as adding a conservatory, replacing the windows, electrical rewiring or moving of internal walls will require consent.